ev0clu/next-blog/README.md

 # **Next.js Blog**

 A basic blog app has built with Next.js framework.
-The app allows users to log in in order to comments under the posts and search for a specific post.
+The app allows users to log in in order to write comments under any posts.

 ### Demo: [Link]()